Tanmayrg1999/Web-Personalisation-based-on-user-interaction/README.md

 ### Module 3 -
 Personalization in PIR systems is generally performed by adapting the query and/or the results.
-Query adaptation: Query adaptation attempts to expand the terms of the user’s query with other terms, with the aim of retrieving more rel12evant results.
+Query adaptation: Query adaptation attempts to expand the terms of the user’s query with other terms, with the aim of retrieving more relevant results.

 1. processing the user model